Kansas City Chiefs vs. Buffalo Bills NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Chiefs stats and trends

-- The Chiefs have covered the spread once this season when favored by 3.5 points or more (in four chances).
+- The Chiefs have been favored by 3.5 points or more four times this season and covered the spread in one of them.

-- Kansas City's games this year have hit the over in 75% of its opportunities (three times in four games with a set point total).
+- Kansas City has hit the over in 75% of its opportunities this year (three times in four games with a set point total).

-- Kansas City is 1-3 against the spread and 2-2 overall this season when the team scores more than 11 points.
+- Kansas City is 1-3 against the spread and 2-2 overall in games when it puts up more than 11 points.

-- Kansas City is 1-3 against the spread and 2-2 overall when the team churns out over 216.8 yards.
+- Kansas City is 1-3 against the spread and 2-2 overall when the team amasses more than 216.8 yards.

 - The Chiefs have seven giveaways this season, while the Bills have 11 takeaways.